Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Wigner Picture and the Classical-Quantum Correspondence

 \subsection{The Reduced Stochastic Process for the Brownian Particle}

-The Hamiltonian structure of the CL model allows the bath degrees of freedom to be eliminated analytically from the joint trajectories, exactly as in the classical case (Section 2.1).
+The Hamiltonian structure of the Caldeira-Leggett model allows the bath degrees of freedom to be eliminated analytically from the joint trajectories, exactly as in the section \ref{sec:red_eq}.
+We start from the equilibrium state of the full system, so if we want to work only with trajectories we can expand time interval into the past, using the property $[H^{SB}, \rho_\beta^{SB}] = 0$ of the equilibrium state.
+Thus, for negative times we will work with equilibrium trajectories, corresponding to a given realization of noise.
 For each sampled trajectory, the motion of the Brownian particle obeys the generalized Langevin equation (GLE):

 where the memory kernel \(M(t)\) is defined in Eq.~\eqref{eq:memory_cont}.
-The crucial difference from the classical case lies in the statistics of the stochastic force \(\xi_W^{(j)}(t)\).
+The crucial difference from the classical case lies in the statistics of the stochastic force \(\xi(t)\).